baptistelabat/ailedeau/README.md

 ## Install
 We use mamba/conda-lock/poetry to get a reproducible environment.
-The following command should install everything for you. make install-mamba make create-aildeau mamba activate ailedeau make install-poetry
+The following command should install everything for you. make install-micromamba make setup-env make install-poetry

+or
+make install-uv
+make init-uv

 ## Developer guidelines